About

 I’m a programmer by heart and soul, probably because programming is a science, a craft, and an art at the same time.
 The areas I’m most passionate about are programming languages, web technologies, software craftsmanship, and sustainability.

-During the studies, I saw my peers struggle with writing clean and maintainable code, so I started to teach a course on this topic.
+During my studies, I saw my peers struggle with writing clean and maintainable code, so I started to teach a course on this topic.
 I don’t teach anymore, but the course still exists today.

 In my free time, I created PEG.js, a parser generator for JavaScript, which became quite popular.
 It led to a job at Jut, where I worked on a dataflow programming language called Juttle.

-I live in Prague (Czech Republic).
+I live in Prague (Czechia).

 More on LinkedIn »